 Sciencing Video Vault

-There are two types of cell division: mitosis and meiosis.
-Mitosis is the most common type of cell division as it creates new body cells, whereas cells undergo meiosis only to make new egg and sperm cells.
+As noted, there are two types of cell division: mitosis and meiosis.
+Mitosis is the most common type of cell division, as it creates new body cells, whereas cells undergo meiosis only to make new egg and sperm cells.
+Cells in some tissues divide continuously (e.g., skin); those in other tissues do not (e.g., liver, heart, kidney).

 A cell completely replicates itself during mitosis and then divides into two daughter cells.
-Each daughter cell is identical to the parent cell and contains the same number of chromosomes.
+Each daughter cell is identical to the parent cell and after cell division, each daughter cell contains the same number of chromosomes as the parent and the other daughter cell.
 During meiosis, four daughter cells are created, each with half the number of chromosomes as the parent cell.

 DNA Replication in Mitosis